hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 To deploy the OVSvApp:

-1. Create a directory `/ovsvapp` on any server in the Helion environment and upload `ovsvapp.tgz`.
-Extract the `ovsvapp.tgz` and locate the `hp-ovsvapp` directory.
+1. Create a directory `/ovsvapp` on any server in the Helion environment and upload `ovsvapp-1.0.1.tgz`.
+Extract the `ovsvapp_1.0.1.tgz` and locate the `hp-ovsvapp` directory.
 In the directory, locate  `overcloud_esx_ovsvapp.ova`.
 This is the OVSvApp appliance.

 2. Use the vSphere client to upload the `overcloud_esx_ovsvapp.ova` file to one of the ESX hosts in your data center: